 God's hatred of child sacrifice must be reconciled with God's command for Abraham to kill Isaac.
 While we have suggested that it was not possible for God to prevent Satan's rebellion in this way due to a paradox in his genetic ancestry, it may also have been that having Abraham sacrifice his son would have spoiled the heritage of righteousness which comes to the Lord from Noah through Abraham.
 For the Lord's plan, it was necessary for God to be born but his ultimate victory at the end of all things was derived from the righteousness of his intentions.
 Even though God wanted Abraham to do it, possibly in the heat of the melee of his battle with the devil, possibly as a last ditch attempt because he hated Satan more than child sacrifice, by the end of all things God did not want Abraham to offer Isaac as a burnt offering.
 A ram was burnt instead.
-171 In Jeremiah, the Lord goes on to reiterate the ancillary concern about adding and taking away delivered in verse 32.

-$^{^{167}}$ Ezekiel 21:27.
-168 Genesis 49:10.
-169 Numbers 1, Numbers 26.
-170 Jeremiah 7:31, Jeremiah 19:4-6, Jeremiah 32:34-35.
+$^{167}$ Ezekiel 21:27. $^{168}$ Genesis 49:10. $^{169}$ Numbers 1, Numbers 26. $^{170}$ Jeremiah 7:31, Jeremiah 19:4-6, Jeremiah 32:34-35.